-Middle River Aircraft Systems is building up its capabilities in customer support, services, spares and MRO (maintenance, repair and overhaul), responding to company’s expanded jet engine nacelle programs and its composite materials expertise.
+Middle River Aircraft Systems is building up its capabilities in customer support, services, spares and MRO (maintenance, repair and overhaul), responding to the company’s expanded jet engine nacelle programs and its composite materials expertise.

-Driving the strategy is MRAS’ role in new nacelle systems that are transitioning into full-scale production and service, particularly for CFM International LEAP-1A turbofan engines that power Airbus A320neo jetliners, and the GE Aviation Passport powerplants on Bombardier’s Global 7000 business jets.
+Driving this strategy is MRAS’ role in new nacelle systems that are transitioning into full-scale production and service, particularly for CFM International LEAP-1A turbofan engines that power Airbus A320neo jetliners, and the GE Aviation Passport powerplants on Bombardier’s Global 7000 business jets.

 MRAS reworks the composite fan cases for

 as part of the performance improvement program (PIP) for engines on 787 jetliners

 Additionally, MRAS is applying the company’s specialization in composite technology to maintenance, repair and overhaul opportunities – as demonstrated by its performance improvement package (PIP) work for the GE Aviation parent company’s GEnx-1B engines on Boeing 787s.
 The GEnx-1B work involves grinding back composite material around the fan case’s interior, followed by its rebuild and delivery to GE Aviation.